Xapien-Labs/academy-wiki/_domains/_utils/_programs/programs.md

-### HighSchoolX or SecondaryX
+### HighSchoolX or SecondaryX : Take a preq exam for further, notes help or learning etc

-: Take a preq exam for further, notes help or learning etc
+### Seminars

-### Seminars and Book Clubs ?
+---

 ### BachelorsX

 ---

 What modules should be completed, to qualify for these ?

 - Biology :
 - Chemistry :
 - Physics :
 - Mathematics :
 - CS :
 - AI :
 - Eng :